RistoLibera/Kreddit/README.md

 ## What is this

-- This is an discussion website imitating Reddit, within which has a set of basic functionality to prove my understanding of Javascript and SCSS
+- This is a discussion website imitating Reddit, within which has a set of basic functionality to prove my understanding of Javascript and SCSS

 - Online: https://kreddit-d2cd8.web.app